nbroeking/bits/README.md

 1. Login `https://<device>/api/base/auth/signin` - must have data `{username: <username>, password: <password>}`
 1. Verify `https://<device>/api/base/auth/verify` - data `{token: <accessToken>}`

-*Note that from the client side code the management of the access token is managed by the message center for you.
+*Client side management of the access token is managed by the message center for you.
 This only applies to accessing REST APIs.*

 ---

 Helper Classes
 ===

-Base provides several helper classes in addition to the APIs to allow modules the ability to easily perform tasks.
+Base provides several helper classes to enable modules to easily perform tasks.

 ## Base Server
 The base server provides a helper object that can interact with the base to set up routers.
 The base acts as a proxy to forward all web requests to the appropriate module.